kdave12/MASThesis/README.md

 `pip install edvart`

-Alternatively, it can be downloaded from: https://github.com/datamole-ai/edvart
+Alternatively, it can be downloaded from: https://github.com/datamole-ai/edvart More info about the library is found here: https://datamole-ai.github.io/edvart/

-The notebooks with EDA are found here:
+The notebooks with EDA reports for real and synthetic datasets are found here:

 ## TAPAS Toolbox and Framework Env - Setup Instructions